How to Start a Blog in 2022 (A Step-by-Step Guide)

 It is also a pretty cheap investment at about $3 a month and you get a free domain name for the first year.

-Here are some other reasons why you should not use blogger:
+Here are some other reasons why you need proper hosting instead:

-- You are going to need to pair up with advertisement companies like Google AdSense or becoming an affiliate for companies if you plan on making money with your blog.
-Most of these companies will not even approve you if you are using a blogger based blog.
+- You are going to need to pair up with advertisement companies like Mediavine or become an affiliate for companies if you plan on making money with your blog.
+Most of these companies will not even approve of you if you are using a blogger based blog.
 It seems unprofessional and makes their brand look bad for pairing with such a website.
-So making money of a blogger website is a rarity to say the very least.

 - Google will not really take notice of your blog if it is coming from blogger so the probability of earning money goes down even more.